 At the start of his career, after graduating from Art Center College of Design in 1989, Mr. Chapman joined Isuzu in Cerritos, California, and was lead designer of the XU1- a gull-winged SUV which won Best Concept at the 1993 Tokyo Motor Show.

 Wayne K. Cherry

-A graduate of Art Center, Wayne Cherry joined GM in 1962, spending 26 years in Europe where he became responsible for the design of all GM European vehicles.
-From 1992 to 2004 as Vice President of Design he was personally responsible for the new design direction for Cadillac and helped to reestablish GM as a design leader with a wide range of concepts from Autonomy to Solstice, and the Cadillac concepts Evoq and Cadillac Sixteen.
+As Vice President of Design from 1992 to 2004 he was personally responsible for the new design direction for Cadillac and helped to reestablish GM as a design leader with a wide range of concepts from Autonomy to Solstice, and the Cadillac concepts Evoq and Cadillac Sixteen.

 Miles C. Collier

 Miles C. Collier, a retired business executive, is a practicing artist, investor, philanthropist, and a noted authority on vintage automobiles.
 He is the founder of the Revs Institute for Automotive Research in Naples as well as the founding supporter of the Stanford-Revs initiative.
 For the last ten years, Mr. Collier has conducted a biennial symposium on Connoisseurship and the Collectible Automobile that brings together automobile collectors and faculty from around the world to discuss critical issues in collecting and preserving important historic automobiles.